 Before we dive into the details, here’s a quick summary:

 - SafetyWing: A newer travel insurance company created for digital nomads and frequent/long-term travelers.
-The most affordable option for backpacking travel insurance for both short trips and annual plans, with plans starting at under $2/day.
+An incredibly affordable option for backpacking travel insurance for both short trips and annual plans, with plans starting at under $2/day.
 Covers COVID-19 more comprehensively than most plans, including quarantine.

 SafetyWing Travel Insurance

-- Verdict: The best travel insurance for backpackers, nomads, frequent & long-term travelers, and immigrants/ex-pats.
+- Verdict: The best travel insurance for budget travelers, backpackers, nomads, frequent & long-term travelers, and immigrants/ex-pats.

 As someone who travels for a living, I’ve definitely had that “oh no” moment of realizing that I forgot to book travel insurance because I scheduled my trip last-minute or back-to-back with another trip.
 It’s a terrifying feeling to realize you might not be covered if something goes wrong!
 An annual plan lets you pay monthly for ongoing travel insurance, so you never have to worry about it.